Indie Microblogging by Manton Reece

 Fortunately, b2/cafelog is GPL, which means that I could use the existing codebase to create a fork, integrating all the cool stuff that Michel would be working on right now if only he was around.
 The work would never be lost, as if I fell of the face of the planet a year from now, whatever code I made would be free to the world, and if someone else wanted to pick it up they could.
 I’ve decided that this the course of action I’d like to go in, now all I need is a name.

 That name was WordPress.
-You can see in that post some of the principles that would remain with WordPress for nearly 2 decades: openness and longevity that still guide Matt’s company Automattic today.
+You can see in that post some of the principles that would remain with WordPress for nearly two decades: openness and longevity that still guide Matt’s company Automattic today.

 After b2 was forked to create WordPress, Movable Type and WordPress were vying for popularity.
 One static, one dynamic.
 One Perl, one PHP.
 Although different approaches, together they cemented the idea of a blog database schema that has fields for title, body, categories, and keywords.